PagerDuty/incident-response-docs/docs/training/incident_commander.md

 _Sizing-up involves getting an idea of what's going on, and how much impact it's having.
 This is an information gathering step that will allow you to make good decisions later._

 1. **Identify the symptoms. _- Ask "What's wrong?"_**
-    * Identify what the symptoms are, ask your experts to provide this information.
+    * Identify what the symptoms are and ask your experts to provide this information.
     * Gather as much information as you can, as quickly as you can (remember the incident is still happening while you're doing this).

 1. **Identify scope of incident. _- Ask "Is this affecting multiple services?"_**
-    * Identify how big the issue is, and whether it's escalating/flapping/static.
+    * Identify how big the issue is and whether it's escalating/flapping/static.
     * Get the facts, the possibilities of what can happen, and the probability of those things happening.

 ### Stabilize